fuzzing/MFFA/README.md

     <index>       in case you stop the fuzzing campaign at a certain index, you can restart from that certain point (for new campaigns use 0)
 ```

 During the fuzzing process, a separate log will be created for each device in the testing infrastructure.
 The logs are updated real-time so you can check out partial results during the actual testing.
-A log template can be observed in the previous logging section.

 ### Running a bug triage campaign